-The Hirbawi factory and its artisans have woven authentic Kufiyas since 1961.
-We believe that trading Palestinian products is a step forward for the self-determination and liberation of the Palestinian people.
+The Hirbawi factory and its artisans have woven the authentic Kufiya since 1961.
+We promote local and ethical Palestinian trade in a step towards the self-determination and liberation of our People.

-The symbolic “Kufiya” headdress is more important now than ever before.
+The symbolic “Kufiya” (aka “Keffieh” / “Keffiyeh”) garment is more important today than ever.

-Traditionally worn by farmers on the head or shoulders, over the last century the Kufiya has become synonymous with the quest for Palestinian freedom & self-determination.
+Traditional worn over the head or shoulders by farmers, the last century has seen a revival of the Kufiya as it became synonymous with the quest for Palestinian freedom and independence.

-It was adopted by freedom fighters in the 1930s Arab Revolt in resistance to occupation by the British Empire.
-Not long after, in solidarity with Palestinian heritage & independence from Israeli occupation, the Kufiya ascended into the symbol of the Palestinian struggle and became a means to celebrate a simple and human desire: the Palestinian wish and thirst for freedom.
+Adopted by freedom fighters in the 1930’s Arab Revolt, the Kufiya became uniform against the occupation of the British Empire.
+Not long after, in continued solidarity with Palestinian heritage and independence from Israeli occupation, the Kufiya ascended into a powerful symbol of Palestinian struggle and freedom.

-Keeping tradition alive, the Hirbawi Kufiya is the only kufiya to be authentically made in Palestine.
+Keeping tradition alive, the Hirbawi Kufiya is now the only kufiya still being actively produced in Palestine.
 Yasser Hirbawi opened his historic factory in 1961.

 Each Kufiya headdress is handmade using a specific cross-stitching technique developed over decades.
 Only a handful of people still know these time-honoured techniques that are honed over many generations.